anas-abdrahman/mykamus/README.md

 </p>

 ## MyKamus Android Dictionary App
-Actually I had made a dictionary in my "Data Structures & Algorithms" I have made this app in android studio.
+I have made this app in android studio.
 It contains almost 80000+ words of english, arabic and malay.
 Initially it takes 8 seconds appoximately in loading then after loading it searches the word instantly having Time Complexity O(1).
 I am determined to work on it more to reduce the loading time.

 Features: Save favourite words.
 Works online as well as offline.